1Now Moab rebelled against Israel after the death of Ahab.

 6I will add to your days 15 years.
 I will deliver you and this city out of the hand of the king of Assyria.
 I will defend this city for my own sake and for my servant David’s sake.”’”

-13Hezekiah listened to them and showed them all the house of his treasure, the silver and the gold and the spices and the fine oil, and the house of his armor and all that was found in his treasures; there was nothing in his house, nor in all his dominion, that Hezekiah did not show them.
+13Hezekiah listened to them and showed them all his treasure-house; the silver and the gold and the spices and the fine oil and the house of his armor and all that was found in his treasures; there was nothing in his house or in all his dominion that Hezekiah did not show them.

-Hezekiah said, “They have come from a far country, even from Babylon.”
+And Hezekiah said, “They have come from a far country, from Babylon.”

 Hezekiah answered, “They have seen all that is in my house.
 There is nothing among my treasures that I have not shown them.”

-17‘Behold, the days come that all that is in your house and that which your fathers have laid up in store to this day will be carried to Babylon.
+17‘Behold, the days are coming when all that is in your house and that your fathers have stored up until this day will be carried to Babylon.
 Nothing will be left,’ says Yahweh.

 20Now the rest of the acts of Hezekiah and all his might, and how he made the pool and the conduit, and brought water into the city, are they not written in the Book of the Chronicles of the kings of Judah?

 21Hezekiah slept with his fathers and Manasseh his son reigned in his place.

 1Manasseh was 12 years old when he began to reign, and he reigned 55 years in Jerusalem; and his mother’s name was Hephzibah.